dojo/docs/dojo/NodeList-data.rst

 Private APIs
 ------------

 Though nonstandard, NodeList-data provides several "private" APIs.
 These functions are used with the NodeList "adapters", and mixed in from the single-node variant.
 If you are more comfortable with using direct node access, feel free to use these APIs.
-There name may change, but their function signature cannot, as the power the public *data* and *removeData* exported to `NodeList <dojo/NodeList>`_
+There name may change, but their function signature cannot, as the power the public *data* and *removeData* exported to :ref:`NodeList <dojo/NodeList>`

 :dojo._nodeData(node, key, value): Can be called by passing a String or DomNode reference in the first position.
 All other arguments are shifted over.
 :dojo._removeNodeData(node, key): Can be called by passing a String or DomNode reference in the first position.